Feeling safe at home

 We will investigate incidents of Domestic Abuse promptly.
 The needs of the victim shall be the primary concern and the health and safety of the victim the first priority.

-- Work in partnership with other agencies (police, local authorities)
+- Work in partnership with other agencies such as the police and local authority

 In an emergency always call 999.